MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 To install the proper version for your operating system, have a look to the [Docker documentation page](https://docs.docker.com/).

 ### GOST
-SCRAL depends on GOST, a [Go](https://golang.org/) implementation of the Sensing OGC [SensorThings API](http://developers.sensorup.com/docs).
+SCRAL depends on the GOST server, a [Go](https://golang.org/) implementation of the Sensing OGC [SensorThings API](http://developers.sensorup.com/docs).
 To learn more about OGC and GOST visit the [GOST GitHub page](https://github.com/gost/server) or the MONICA tutorial about [OGC Historical Data Retrieval & Visualizations](https://monica-project.github.io/sections/gost_retrieval.html).

 ## SCRAL quickstart with docker-compose
 SCRAL is an IoT adaptation framework that contains different integration modules.
-Inside SCRAL repository is available a docker-compose folder to help you start working with SCRAL and GOST.
+Inside the SCRAL repository you can find a docker-compose folder to help you start working with SCRAL and GOST.

 ### Quickstart introduction
 A user can initiate a "quickstart" docker-compose file going inside "docker-compose" folder published inside SCRAL repository and running the command: